johnnykfeng/Pockels-data-processing/notes.md

 The integrated Efield is in units of V.
 Efield is usually plot in 1-D, so the pixels must be summed or averaged across the line profile

+- There is a difference between Intensity of image and E-field profile, the naming of variables have it confused sometimes

+- Try and understand Func_distortion_correction.m, it does the main edge correction, but not sure if it's correct

+- Calculate_Efield ...

+- Why not apply distortion_correction on all the images rather than the Efield ???